The importance of being eminent

 I estimate that since I joined IBM in 2013, I presented to over 5,000 IBMers on this topic, sometimes in large groups of between 300-700 people at a time.

-I am very flattered that I am asked to present on this important topic, and I see the role of education in this space invaluable, and also one of IBM’s competitive advantages.
+I am very flattered that I am asked to present on this important topic, and I see the role of education in this space invaluable, and also was one of IBM’s competitive advantages.

 So how do you become socially eminent?